muktyas/quranmuks-kemenag/README.md

 # quranmuks-kemenag
+Bismillah..
-Quran using LPQM Isep Misbah ttf from kemenag (kementerian agama Indonesia)
+Quran using LPMQ Isep Misbah ttf from kemenag (kementerian agama Indonesia).
+File size is small.
+It generated from quran in word from here: https://lajnah.kemenag.go.id/unduhan/category/1-qkiw.
+If you just want to read, just download the pdf.